 THE BARKLOW FAMILY HOME PAGE

-About the year 1662, two brothers, William Janse Van Borcelo and Herman Janse Van Borcelo, together with their wives and children emigrated from the little hamlet of Borculo located in the Duchy of Zutphen, a province of Gelderland in the United Netherlands.The families relocated near the Dutch settlement of New Amsterdam which is today New York City.
-The purpose of this web site is to gather information about the BARKLOW family in America. .
-Your comments and contributions are welcomed.
+About the year 1662, two brothers, William Janse Van Borcelo and Herman Janse Van Borcelo, emigrated from the little hamlet of Borculo located in the Duchy of Zutphen, a province of Gelderland in the United Netherlands.

 THE ORIGIN OF THE BARKLOW NAME

 A 36-year old man who met this description left his home near Borculo in Holland with his wife and two children, and came to America.
-His name was HARMEN JANS LUBBERDINCK.
+His name was HARMEN JANS LUBBERDINCK. (click)

 It was the practice in many European countries at that time, to add the name of the town or area from which they originated to the end of their name, so Harman reported his name to be HARMEN JANS LUBBERDINCK VAN BORCULO, the word "Van" being Dutch for "of" or "from".

-Well, people were not too particular about how their names were entered in whatever records were kept in those days, so somehow the VAN BORCULO became Harmen's official name and the Lubberdinck part was dropped.
+Well, people were not too particular about how their names were entered in whatever records were kept in those days, so somehow VAN BORCULO became Harmen's official name and the Lubberdinck part was dropped.
 The changes did not stop there of course.

 Harmen's son's name was recorded without the "van" and "Borculo" was misspelled to become BARKELOO.
 In the next generation the name became BARKELOW, and in subsequent generations the name has been spelled BARKLOW, BARTLOW and in many, many other ways.